magao-x/handbook/compute/computer_setup/install_magaox_rpi.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Insert the MicroSD card back into the Raspberry Pi.
 If you are using your PC, you can use an ethernet cable to connect the Raspberry Pi to your PC
 (you may need an Ethernet to USB C adapter).
 You can now power up the Raspberry Pi (This may take a couple minutes to boot).

-While this is booting,
-go to 'Settings', then 'Ethernet'.
-In here, edit the IP assignment to Manual, the IPv4 address to something similar to 192.168.0.6, and the IPv4 mask
+While this is booting, go to 'Settings' on your computer, then 'Ethernet'.
+In here, edit the IP assignment to Manual, the IPv4 address to something similar
-to something similar to 255.255.255.0.
+to 192.168.0.6, and the IPv4 mask to something similar to 255.255.255.0.
+This needs to be the same as what was added to ``cmdline.txt``.

 After this is complete, go to your terminal and ping the Raspberry Pi's IPv4 address ``ping 192.168.0.5`` to ensure
 it is receiving you.
 Then SSH into the Raspberry Pi ``ssh 192.168.0.5``.